She Who Must Not Be Named

 There’s no “sharing” your name with an AI device…

 What happens when tech devices that are everywhere are programmed to activate by the sound of a real human name?
-It becomes almost impossible for people who have that name (and similar names) to be addressed, or even mentioned, without triggering the virtual assistant to respond and interrupt whatever activity is taking place.
+It becomes almost impossible for people who have that name (and similar names) to be addressed, or even mentioned, without triggering the virtual assistant to respond and interrupt whatever conversation or activity is taking place.

 So-called Smart Speakers: